mozaik-association/mozaik/docs/index.md

 !!! info

-    Mozaik modules are based on the version 14 of Odoo.
+    The Mozaik modules are currently available on Odoo version 14.

 ![logo acsone](img/logoacsone.png)